 - Finally, the character returns to their everyday life, but things are different now.

-Like Dan Harmon's approach, this approach presents a rise-and-fall diagram instead of a circle.
-This six-part arc uses conventional terms that you'd find across myriad storytelling mediums.
+Like Dan Harmon's approach, this method presents a rise-and-fall diagram instead of a circle.
+This six-part arc uses traditional terms found across various storytelling mediums.
+However, these aren't the 6 plot point terms we suggest you use.

 - Exposition